Auror007/Auror007.github.io/_site/content/blog1.md

 $ $(echo "Y2F0IC9ldGMvcGFzc3dkCg==" | base64 -d )  #Instead of printing this will execute the above output.
 ```
 <br>
-Lets inject this in the rce1.php.
+Let's inject this in the rce1.php.
 <br>
 #### Request:
 ```bash